Amsterdam, Netherlands

 The Van Gogh MuseumVan Gogh Museum in Amsterdam, Netherlands

-The Moco Museum.
-Amsterdam, Netherlands
+The Moco Museum

 The last stop on our Amsterdam museum extravaganza was the Bansky exhibit at the Moco Museum, a one minute walk from The Van Gogh museum.
 How convenient.
 We have been super into Banksy’s work since we first came across it, and we were so excited to finally see these pieces in real life.
 As much as I loved the Rijksmuseum, the Moco Museum stole the show.
 Bright, colorful, whimsical.
 It sucked me in.
 It was filled with bright colors, the interior resembling an old house.
 You went upstairs and downstairs, art being displayed over fireplaces.
 There were quirky and modern statues outside in the “backyard”.
 I like art that makes you think, makes you question the world.
 Gets you curious.